Belas Clube De Campo

 |Soil decompaction and thatch management||Various operations are performed during the year to decompact the soil.
 We held an annual scarification to combat thatch and aeration of fairways and greens, tees and fairways.

-Scarification is also conducted on the greens 8 times per year.
+Scarification is also conducted on the greens has needed.

 |Timing and dose of water application||The irrigation system is computerized, where you can set the watering times as well as the amount of water applied.
 The watering is done at night and only once a day during the Summer.